Warwolt/warwolt.github.io/_posts/2023-07-09-creating-an-equilateral-triangle.md

 rely on all the properties of the equilateral triangle that was shown in Proposition 1 when reasoning properties of the construction in Proposition 2.

+Every proposition in *Elements* build upon the previous ones in this fashion.

 ### Constructive geometry and computer programs

-The triangle was constructed through a series of explicit instructions, that had the line segment $AB$ as a premise.
-Another way of viewing this is that the segment is a *parameter* of the construction, which we can view as a sort of procedure.
+The equilateral triangle was constructed through a series of explicit instructions, that had the line segment $AB$ as a premise.
+Another way of viewing this is that the segment is a *parameter* of the construction, which we can view as a sort of procedure, that accepts a segment and produces a triangle:

 $$
 \text{Proposition1} : \text{Segment} \rightarrow \text{EquilateralTriangle}
 $$

-When the propositions in the *Elements* are built up by using earlier propositions, there's a parallel to how functions in computer programs are composed together.
+The way propositions in the *Elements* are built up by using earlier propositions has a parallel to how functions in computer programs are composed out of other functions.

 The construction in Proposition 1 can be expressed with this psuedocode: